 “I know Anodyne said to make impressions on these planets, but I don’t think he will notice if I just played with some animals for a bit.”

-Vure rested their hands behind their head before rotating onto their back, still following the hedgehogs they looked upwards to bright blue sky.
+Vure rested their hands behind their head before rotating onto their back; still following the hedgehogs, they looked upwards to the bright blue sky.

 “You can tour the country, singing in barns to people wearing plaid.
 Causing trouble with the law everywhere you go as your concerts stay loud till the early hours of the morning.
 Then….Oof.”

 Vure tucked up, turning so they could look at the tree they had collided with.
-The sound of their collision spooking the hedgehogs to run off in another direction.
+The sound of their collision spooked the hedgehogs to run off in another direction.